Aydin-Bayramov/Breast-Cancer-Survival/README.md

 ## Acknowledgments

-This project utilizes the `BRCA.csv` dataset for academic purposes, showcasing advanced data analysis and machine learning methodologies.
+This project uses the BRCA.csv dataset for academic analysis, applying various data analysis and machine learning techniques.